illyanyc/technitrade/README.md

 ```

 ## Run model
-All of the aforemetioned tasks are run by calling the <code>build_model()</code> class method withing the MachineLearningModel class.
+All of the aforemetioned tasks are run by calling the <code>build_model()</code> class method within the MachineLearningModel class.

 ```python
 hist = model.build_model()